SC5/grunt-boreless-boilerplate/README.md

     > npm install

-It actually performs a release build, too, to verify that everything is ok.
+It actually performs a release build, too (to verify that everything is ok).

 ## Building